 Off of Highway 101 in Marin City, there is an urban wetland that becomes flooded yearound and affects local commuters and the Marin City community.
 The roads to exit off and on to the highway are blocked occasionally due to this flooding, affecting traffic patterns and creating an inconvenience for drivers, as well as cutting off Marin City’s access for fire or emergency services.
-“Marin City experiences chronic flooding that has gotten so bad it shut down southbound traffic completely on 101 twice in 2015 and shut down 2 lanes and the Marin City exit in 2016,” according to Shore Up Marin’s website, a multi-racial environmental coalition that advocates for Marin City residents when it comes to planning and community preparedness.
+“Marin City experiences chronic flooding that has gotten so bad it shut down southbound traffic completely on 101 twice in 2015 and shut down 2 lanes and the Marin City exit in 2016,” according to Marin City Health and Climate Justice, a multi-racial environmental coalition that advocates for Marin City residents when it comes to planning and community preparedness.

 What is an urban wetland?

 An urban wetland is a space of land that allows for greater biodiversity and a recreation area for city residents.
 In general, urban wetlands are important because they provide habitats for plants and wildlife, protect against natural hazards, and contribute to the atmosphere of a community as a green space.
 By restoring the urban wetland in Marin City, it will help enhance the Richardson Bay ecosystem, which supports migrating birds.

 How will reduced flooding impact Marin City?